damonkelley/blog.damonkelley.me/source/2016-07-07-identifying-srp-violations.html.markdown

 }
 ```

-Two of the methods have the a prefix of `score`.
+Two of the methods have a prefix of `score`.
 Classes with with a single responsibility, with high cohesion, do not tend to require a common prefix to communicate behaviour.

 This is our clue that our class may have multiple responsibilities, or more optimistically, a clue that a new class is ready to be born!